axelson/data_tracer/README.md

 # DataTracer

 Elixir debug tool to facilitate inspection of data flow by capturing terms for inspection in IEx

+The primary intended usecase for DataTracer is to capture Elixir terms—especially terms that are not printable or span many lines—and bringing them into your IEx REPL.
+And yes, DataTracer is effectively global variables for Elixir.

 **Warning** Not intended for use in production, may cause runaway memory use!

+## Why create this?

-Why create DataTracer?
-When writing code I find it much easier to work with real data and quickly iterate in a REPL.
+I've found that when writing code I find it much easier to work with real data and then quickly iterate in a REPL.
 But quite often the bit of data that I'm interested in is "far" away from the command I run in IEx or could even only be accessible from within the context of a Phoenix request.
-However, these are all happening within the same BEAM instance so we just need a bit of plumbing to expose those values in a usable way.
+However, since everything is happening within the same BEAM instance with a bit of plumbing (enter DataTracer!) we can expose those values in a usable way.

 DataTracer also helps with cases where code that you inspect is either too long (or you forgot to include `limit: :infinity` when calling `IO.inspect`) or